• STORE

 1 Undiscovered Paradise

-These sorts of combo decks proliferated in the days of Vintage past before Storm.
+These sorts of combo decks proliferated in the days of Vintage past, before Storm.
 The printing of Tendrils of Agony made obsolete these often three-card combos.
-Most Vintage combo decks from 2002 killed using Braingeyser or Stroke of Genius (with the exception of Kai Budde's Trix deck).
+Most Vintage combo decks from 2002 killed using Braingeyser or Stroke of Genius (with the exception of Kai Budde Trix deck).
 They generated infinite mana through Candelabra + Capsize + Tolarian Academy or by assembling Power Artifact and Grim Monolith.
-The idea is that if you simply draw enough cards you'll find the combo and be able to win.
+The idea is that if you simply draw enough cards, you’ll find the combo and be able to win.

 Summary